-- Four different operation modes Capable of operating in one of four different operation modes to meet your wireless networking needs: Access Point, WDS with AP, WDS, or Wireless Client. - Faster wireless networking with the 802.11n standard to provide a maximum wireless signal rate of up to 300 Mbps\. - Compatible with the 802.11b standard to provide a wireless data rate of up to 11Mbps, allowing you to migrate your system to the 802.11n and 802.11g standards on your own schedule without sacrificing connectivity. - Compatible with the 802.11g standard to provide a wireless data rate of up to 54Mbps in the 2.4GHz frequency range. - Better security with WPA The DAP-3340 can securely connect wireless clients on the network using WPA (Wi-Fi Protected Access) to provide a much higher level of security for your data and communications than its previous versions. - AP Manager II management software The real-time display of the network's topology and AP's information makes network configuration and management quick and simple. - SNMP for management The DAP-3340 is not just fast, but also supports SNMP v.3 for better network management.
-Superior wireless AP manager software is bundled with the DAP-3340 for network configuration and firmware upgrade.
-Systems administrators can also set up the DAP-3340 easily with the Web-based configuration.
-A D-Link D-View 6.0 module will be downloadable for network administration and real-time network traffic monitoring with D-Link D-View 6.0 software. - Utilizes OFDM technology (Orthogonal Frequency Division Multiplexing). - Supports 802.3af Power over Ethernet. - Supports one 10/100/1000M Ethernet port. - Operates in the 2.4 ~ 2.4835GHz frequency ranges. - Web-based interface for managing and configuring.
+- Four different operation modes Capable of operating in one of four different operation modes to meet your wireless networking needs: Access Point, WDS with AP, WDS, or Wireless Client. - Faster wireless networking with the 802.11n standard to provide a maximum wireless signal rate of up to 300 Mbps\. - Compatible with the 802.11b standard to provide a wireless data rate of up to 11Mbps, allowing you to migrate your system to the 802.11n and 802.11g standards on your own schedule without sacrificing connectivity. - Compatible with the 802.11g standard to provide a wireless data rate of up to 54Mbps in the 2.4GHz frequency range. - Better security with WPA The DAP-2360 can securely connect wireless clients on the network using WPA (Wi-Fi Protected Access) to provide a much higher level of security for your data and communications than its previous versions. - D-Link Central WiFiManager software The real-time display of the network's topology and AP's information makes network configuration and management quick and simple. - SNMP for management The DAP-2360 is not just fast, but also supports SNMP v.3 for better network management. - Utilizes OFDM technology (Orthogonal Frequency Division Multiplexing). - Supports 802.3af Power over Ethernet. - Supports one 10/100/1000M Ethernet port. - Operates in the 2.4 ~ 2.4835GHz frequency ranges. - Web-based interface for managing and configuring.